Where to give notice of a marriage or civil partnership, book an appointment and find out what to bring with you.

 Both parties have to give their own notices, preferably on the same day or, if not, as soon as possible.
 Your period of notice does not commence until both parties have given their notice.

-Once given, your notices of marriage are displayed for 28 clear days on the public notice board at the Harrogate register office.
-The wedding cannot take place until after that time, unless there are special circumstances.
+Once given, your notices of marriage or civil partnership are displayed for 28 clear days on the public notice board at the Harrogate register office.
+The marriage or civil partnership cannot take place until after that time, unless there are special circumstances.

 If either of you is a foreign national, there are further considerations and you should read the frequently asked question below.